timjimhank/timjimhank.github.io/_posts/2016-06-02-segacd-repair.markdown

 - NEVER TRY TO PULL A TRAY-LOADER'S TRAY OUT!
 That's incredibly unsafe.
 - Don't push the tray in.
 The Sega CD doesn't look like it has a way to deal with this.

 I think that's it!
 In the past, I repaired a Sega Game Gear with leaky caps, and a PC Engine briefcase unit with a broken CD drive.
+If you'd like more details or advice, feel free to contact me!